microsoft/MicrosoftCloud/samples/openai-acs-msgraph/README.md

     OPENAI_MODEL=<AZURE_OPENAI_MODEL_NAME>
     ```

-    Alternatively, you can use OpenAI instead by adding your [OpenAI](https://platform.openai.com/account/api-keys) secret key into the `.env` file and leaving the other associated values blank.
+    Alternatively, you can use OpenAI instead by adding your [OpenAI](https://platform.openai.com/account/api-keys) secret key into the `.env` file and leaving the other associated OpenAI values blank.

     ```
     OPENAI_API_KEY=<OPENAI_SECRET_KEY>
+    ```

+1. If you'd like to enable the "bring your own data" feature, go through the [steps in this tutorial](https://learn.microsoft.com/azure/cognitive-services/openai/use-your-data-quickstart) and update the Cognitive Search properties in the `.env` file with your resource's endpoint, key, and index name.

+    ```
+    AZURE_COGNITIVE_SEARCH_ENDPOINT=
+    AZURE_COGNITIVE_SEARCH_KEY=
+    AZURE_COGNITIVE_SEARCH_INDEX=
     ```

 ## Enable the Communication Feature (Azure Communication Services)